-- Most people with Alzheimer’s disease have late-onset Alzheimer's, which usually develops after age 60.
-No obvious family pattern is seen in most of these cases, but genetic factors appear to increase a person’s risk.
+Most people with Alzheimer’s disease have late-onset Alzheimer's, in which symptoms appear in a person’s mid-60s.
+No obvious family pattern is seen in most of these cases, but certain genetic factors appear to increase a person’s risk.

 Many studies have linked the apolipoprotein E gene to late-onset Alzheimer’s.
 One form of this gene, APOE ɛ4, increases a person’s risk of getting the disease.
 But many people who get Alzheimer’s do not have the APOE ɛ4 gene, and some people with the gene never get Alzheimer’s.